 A more common applicator consists of a long tube with a pump that slides to propel a fine stream of dust through the nozzle.
 Another type of duster, better suited for large jobs, has a handle you crank as you walk along; it delivers a cloud of dust.

 Don’t keep pesticides in the house.
 Store them in their original containers in a cool, dark, dry place, such as a locked cupboard in a garage or shaded storage shed (not a metal shed).
 Avoid areas experiencing extreme fluctuations in temperature: the ideal range is 50°’ to 75°F. For details on proper storage of specific chemicals, follow label directions.
 Most chemical companies formulate their products to last a minimum of 2 years in the container (exceptions are pesticides made from living organisms like Bt), although they can remain effective much longer under ideal storage conditions.

 Pesticides don’t lose their pest-control powers all at once.
 Instead of being 100 percent effective after several years, they may perform at only 70 to 80 percent of their original potency.
 The only reliable way to determine whether a pesticide will still do the job is simply to use it.
 Even if you write the purchase date on the container, you don’t know how long the product sat in the store before you bought it.

 Getting Rid of Leftover Pesticides

-To get rid of products in your area, click on the below link:
+To properly dispose of unwanted pesticide products in your area, click on the below link: